realA10001986/Dash-Gauges/README.md

 The firmware comes with audio data ("sound-pack") which needs to be installed separately.
 The audio data is not updated as often as the firmware itself.
 If you have previously installed the latest version of the sound-pack, you normally don't have to re-install the audio data when you update the firmware.
 Only if either a new version of the sound-pack is released, or your device is quiet after a firmware update, a re-installation is needed.

+The first step is to download "install/sound-pack-xxxxxxxx.zip" and extract it.
+It contains one file named "DGA.bin".

+Then there are two alternative ways to proceed.
+Note that both methods *require an SD card*.

+1) Through the [Config Portal](#the-config-portal).
+Click on *Update*, select the "DGA.bin" file in the bottom file selector and click on *Upload*.
+Note that an SD card must be in the FC's slot during this operation.

+2) Via SD card:
-- Download "install/sound-pack-xxxxxxxx.zip" and extract it to the root directory of of a FAT32 formatted SD card; this ZIP contains a "bin" file that needs to be in the top-most folder on the SD, I stress this because some unzip tools create a directory in which they put the files from the archive.
+- Copy "DGA.bin" to the root directory of of a FAT32 formatted SD card;
 - power down the Dash Gauges,
-- insert this SD card into the device's slot and
+- insert this SD card into the slot and
-- power up the Dash Gauges.
+- power up the Dash Gauges; the audio data will be installed automatically.

-If the contents of sound-pack archive is found on the SD card, the device will install the audio data (automatically).

 After installation, the SD card can be re-used for [other purposes](#sd-card).